Housing Contract Terms and Conditions

 9.1 Meal plans are required for all residents residing in Drescher W and suite-style housing including Seaside Hall and Rockwell Towers.
 All first and second year residents are automatically enrolled in the standard meal plan of Waves E. This amount may not be reduced by first year students and certain second year students.
 Students will not be reimbursed for unused meal points, nor will spring meal plan amounts be adjusted based on actual points used during the previous fall semester.
 Please see 9.3 for additional details.

-9.2 Upperclassmen students residing in areas without an in-unit kitchen may purchase an optional meal plan.
+9.2 Upperclassmen students residing in areas with an in-unit kitchen may purchase an optional meal plan.

 9.3 Residents may increase their meal plan at any time.
 Residents may decrease or cancel their meal plan by 5PM on the last day of the Seaver Add/Drop period for that semester.
 This is a firm deadline as financial transfers occur at this time and the funds are no longer with the University.
 No exceptions for this date will be considered.